SANIUL-blackdragon/CAESER/project-dump.md

         conn = sqlite3.connect(DB_PATH)
         cursor = conn.cursor()

-        # Check if the prediction_id exists in the predictions table
         cursor.execute("SELECT COUNT(*) FROM predictions WHERE id = ?", (prediction_id,))
         if cursor.fetchone()[0] == 0:
             conn.close()